 See the syllabus for more details about formatting and submitting your solutions, for advice about how to get maximum points, and for the class policies on collaboration and on late submissions.
 Students that are unsure about whether something is permitted under the policies described in the syllabus should consult with the instructor well before a particular deadline.

 Class project: The purpose of the class project is to formulate and explore a research question of the student's devising related to network analysis and modeling.
 Students may work in small teams.
 The deliverables are (i) a short (10 minute) in-class presentation of the project results, and (ii) a 10-page writeup.
 See the syllabus for more details.

 Week 1 : Introduction and overview (Lecture 0 and Lecture 1)

 Week 2 : Measures of structural importance (Lecture 2)

 Week 3 : Random graphs I: homogeneous degrees (Lecture 3)

 Week 4 : Random graphs II: heterogeneous degrees (Lecture 4)

 Week 5 : Large-scale structure I: assortativity and modularity (Lecture 5)

-Week 6 : Large-scale structure II: stochastic block models (Lecture 6)
+Week 6 : Large-scale structure II: stochastic block models (Lecture 6 and supplement)

-Week 7 : Large-scale structure III: more block models (Lecture 7)
+Week 7 : Large-scale structure III: generalizations and theorems (Lecture 7)

-Week 8 : Wrangling network data I: from raw data to networks (Lecture 8)
+Week 8 : Wrangling network data I: from raw data to networks, and sampling (Lecture 8b)

 Week 10 : Spatial networks (Lecture 10)